neofeo/BOX86-BOX64-WINEx86-TUTORIAL/README.md

 ### Latest wine development
 WINEHQ team is developing a SySwow64 system to execute x86 apps on pure x86_64 platforms without multiarch (on linux x86_64 they still need multiarch to run x86 apps), Beucause of that, newer BOX64 developement will allow, alongside this wine development, to execute x86 windows apps without multiarch, neither box86, making the all thing a lot simpler, but that's not ready today.
+It works currently on latest wine and latest box64, but it's buggy.

 # PROCEDURE FOR WINE/BOX64/BOX86